 He also described spending many hours with an international supermodel who was “sitting on the floor having a breakdown in the chapel” over the loss of a modeling contract.
 “Security was ready to take her out,” the chaplain recalled, but they moved to his office and talked for four hours before she abruptly stood and left.

 Among the many services at the chapel, Father Piasta said memorials for deceased employees are always poignant.
 “People rearrange their flight schedules to be here.
 You see a lot of goodness going on,” he said.

 Father Piasta said Bishop Nicholas DiMarzio of Brooklyn is supportive of his efforts in many ways, but the chaplain is responsible for raising the $35,000 to $40,000 annual budget for his ministry.
 He does this through an autumn luncheon held with the assistance of the Catholic Guild of JFK.

-The Catholic Guild was established in 1952 to promote, foster and maintain the faith and the chapel.
-Early on, Masses were held in a restaurant, celebrated at an altar that was rolled from a hangar across the tarmac before and after the service.
+The Catholic Guild was established in 1952 to promote, foster, and maintain the faith and the chapel.
+Early on, Masses were held in a restaurant and celebrated at an altar that was rolled from a hangar across the tarmac before and after the service.

 The first Catholic chapel at the airport opened in 1955 when the hub was known as Idlewild Airport.
 Subsequent construction projects at the airport caused the worship site to be moved several times.
 The current Our Lady of the Skies chapel was dedicated in 2002.